Lean Transformation Summit Reveals “Frontiers and Fundamentals”

 - How Acme Alliance, a small die caster, is applying lean concepts to its extended enterprise even while working internally on lean fundamentals.

 - How Starbucks is applying fundamental lean principles in new ways to core front-line work.

 - Keynote by John Shook, LEI chairman and CEO.

 - Keynote by Jim Womack, LEI founder and senior advisor, who led the original MIT research team that coined the term "lean."

 - Pre-conference workshops, March 7-8, and conference Learning Sessions will address lean metrics, leadership skills, culture change, kaizen, standardized work, and lean logistics.

 For more information, visit:https://www.lean.org/Events/2011_lean_transformation_summit.cfm or call 617-871-2900.
 Register before Jan.
 28 to save $400.

 Lean Enterprise Institute

 Lean Enterprise Institute, Inc., was founded in 1997 by management expert James P. Womack, Ph.D., as a nonprofit research, education, publishing, and conference company with a mission to advance lean thinking around the world.
 We teach courses, hold management seminars, write and publish books and workbooks, and organize public and private conferences.
-We use the surplus revenues from these activities to conduct research projects and support other lean initiatives such as the Lean Education Academic Network, the Lean Global Network and the Healthcare Value Leaders Network.
+We use the surplus revenues from these activities to conduct research projects and support other lean initiatives such as the Lean Education Academic Network and the Lean Global Network>.
 Visit LEI at https://www.lean.org for more information.